 Study Abroad, for-credit internships provide you with excellent opportunities for gaining global, hands-on work experience while satisfying academic program internship requirements.
-Pitt’s Study Abroad Office can assist you in identifying and applying to overseas internships.
+Pitt’s Global Experiences Office can assist you in identifying and applying to overseas internships.
 The College of General Studies Academic Affairs office approves your study abroad, for-credit internship for your CGS degree, major, minor, or certificate.

 Tip: Finding the right internship and getting all necessary approvals can take time.
 Please plan accordingly.

 Obtaining CGS Approval for Your Study Abroad, For-Credit Internship

 Step 1: Once you have identified a study abroad internship, schedule a meeting with your CGS advisor and/or CGS program internship instructor to discuss its viability and the degree requirements that the internship can fulfill.

 Step 2: Complete the online CGS Course Substitution form to request CGS Academic Affairs approval of your internship credit for the desired degree requirement.

 Note: We recommend that in your appeal, you include as much information as possible, such as links to study abroad program provider, study abroad site/location, and internship program/provider.